omarkohl/rationality-freiburg.de/website/content/events/2024-03-01-goals/statistics/index.md

 > Es gab eine sehr gute Balance zwischen Diskussion, Input und Übungen.
 > Die Triviafragen waren eine gute Idee, aber auch etwas stressig 😄

-> Texts
-> Exercise
+> Texts [An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]

 > New room is nice!

 > Der große Raum war gut (wenn auch etwas kalt).
-Die Diskussionen und übung hätten inhaltlich noch etwas spannendere Argumente bringen können, aber das ist halt nicht immer gleich.

 > discussions